One of NPR’s Best Books of 2015.

 In August 2009, Colin Hagendorf set out to review every regular slice of pizza in Manhattan, and his blog, Slice Harvester, was born.
 Two years and nearly 400 slices later, he’d been featured in The Wall Street Journal, the Daily News (New York), and on radio shows all over the country.
 Suddenly, this self-proclaimed punk who was barely making a living doing burrito delivery and selling handmade zines had a following.
 But at the same time Colin was stepping up his game for the masses (grabbing slices with Phoebe Cates and her teenage daughter, reviewing kosher pizza so you don’t have to), his personal life was falling apart.

-Please consider buying it from one of these reputable independent sellers:
+Obviously you can easily buy this book from Jeff Bezos, but please consider buying it from one of these reputable independent sellers instead: